wekan/wekanstudio/README.md

   - Legacy browsers: Netscape, IE
 - If browser has Javascript support, Javascript code can use https://unpoly.com for additional effects.
 - No cookies.
 No localstorage.
 Sessions stored to serverside database, based on browser properties.
 More info at https://github.com/wekan/wekanstudio/blob/main/docs/roadmap.md#sessions

+## Backend: Lua/SQLite

+- SSR (Server Side Rendering).
+Like Web 1.0, with HTML/CSS at frontend using HTML Forms with POST/GET.
+Redbean at backend.
+Similar like LAMP.
+- `srv/templates`: Webpage templates with HTML/CSS/Lua
+- `srv/.lua`: Fullmoon web framework

 ## Cross-platform distro Cosmos